ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 ## curl / httpie

 [curl](https://curl.haxx.se/) is a command-line HTTP client.
-It's oldie but goodie and there are some modern alternatives with colorful output and which are probably more user friendly (see the list below).
+It's oldie but goodie.
+There are some modern alternatives with colorful output and which are probably more user friendly (see the list below).
 I have them installed on my machine but always forget to use in favor to curl.

-A few curl commands I use often:
+A few curl commands I frequently use:

 See your public ip address:
 ```bash